A bane for tyrants abroad, U.S.-funded networks fear fate under Kari Lake

 In the weeks since, Trump administration officials have asserted greater control over the Voice of America's parent, the U.S. Agency for Global Media.
 Several DOGE aides have been sent to the agency, which has commenced an initial batch of firings of probationary employees at Voice of America.
 And leaders at other U.S.-funded networks that broadcast overseas fear Musk's grander wish — for a full shutdown — may be coming true.

-Those outlets include such storied networks as Radio Free Europe/Radio Liberty and Radio Free Asia, started up to counter Communist propaganda during the Cold War.
+Those outlets include such storied networks as Radio Free Europe/Radio Liberty and Radio Free Asia, started up to counter Communist propaganda.

 These institutions, unlike the government-owned Voice of America, are separate not-for-profit entities.
 Yet they are fully funded by the U.S. government through the same federal parent agency.